How to Roast the Perfect Turkey

 - Pop the turkey in the oven and allow to roast at 375° F for 30 minutes (this kick starts the crispy skin).

-- Reduce the heat to 325° F and cook the turkey for approximately the recommended time as determined utilizing the formula below (I say approximately because ovens, altitude, humidity, etc. cause this timing to vary; also keep in mind that you may have to rotate the pan halfway through if your oven heats unevenly).
+- Reduce the heat to 325° F and cook the turkey for approximately the recommended time as determined utilizing a calculator below (I say approximately because ovens, altitude, humidity, etc. cause this timing to vary; also keep in mind that you may have to rotate the pan halfway through if your oven heats unevenly).
+One calculator is for roasting WITHOUT stuffing (the recommended way) and the other is for roasting WITH stuffing (the unrecommended, less safe way).

 - About 2/3 of the way while the turkey is roasting, remove it from the oven (for example, say you’re roasting it for 4 hours; remove it from the oven about 2-1/2 hours in).
 Then, using thick, clean washcloths or hand towels, CAREFULLY (it will be very HOT!) flip the turkey over so that it is breast-side up.
 This is a good time to sprinkle on any additional herbs or spices.
 I usually sprinkle a little dried oregano over the top.